yutivora-del/lumen-ds/README.md

 Every component will follow.
 That's the point.

-## License

-MIT — take what's useful, leave the rest.

 ## Credits

-Built by Yuti.
-Inspired by shadcn/ui's "copy, don't install" model.
+Built by Yuti Vora, Product Designer